Constraining primordial non-Gaussianity from DESI DR1 quasars and Planck PR4 CMB Lensing: Acknowledgments

 \section{Acknowledgments}

+The authors are grateful to Emanuele Castorina for his insightful feedback and for providing the derivation that helped refine the optimal weighting scheme presented in this work.
 WP acknowledges support from the Natural Sciences and Engineering Research Council of Canada (NSERC), [funding reference number RGPIN-2025-03931] and from the Canadian Space Agency.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities.
 This research was enabled in part by support provided by Compute Ontario (computeontario.ca) and the Digital Research Alliance of Canada (alliancecan.ca).

 This material is based upon work supported by the U.S. Department of Energy (DOE), Office of Science, Office of High-Energy Physics, under Contract No. DE–AC02–05CH11231, and by the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility under the same contract.
 Additional support for DESI was provided by the U.S. National Science Foundation (NSF), Division of Astronomical Sciences under Contract No. AST-0950945 to the NSF's National Optical-Infrared Astronomy Research Laboratory; the Science and Technology Facilities Council of the United Kingdom; the Gordon and Betty Moore Foundation; the Heising-Simons Foundation; the French Alternative Energies and Atomic Energy Commission (CEA); the National Council of Humanities, Science and Technology of Mexico (CONAHCYT); the Ministry of Science, Innovation and Universities of Spain (MICIU/AEI/10.13039/501100011033), and by the DESI Member Institutions: \url{https://www.desi.lbl.gov/collaborating-institutions}.